elesian/pomodoro-react-app/README.md

 ## Features

-*** IMPORTANT - Timer loop is set to 2 seconds work/rest for demonstration purposes.
-Tasks should also have a UNIQUE name ***
+**IMPORTANT - Timer loop is set to 2 seconds work/rest for demonstration purposes.
+Tasks should also have a UNIQUE name.**

 - Add/delete tasks.
 - Input validation feedback.